Wright-Brothers-Institute/labhack/_prizes/goodies.md

   icon: t_shirt.png
 ---
 Yes, you heard it right, folks.
 Everyone's a winner at LabHack.
 Thanks to our sponsors, all participants get a LabHack t-shirt.

+We will also have a pile of Raspberry Pi's to give out as door prizes.